 PAS works closely with U.S. institutions and individuals to further exchange opportunities between the two countries.
 The Embassy also distributes U.S. Government information, including official documents, press releases, and policy statements, and manages press relations on behalf of the U.S. Government in Cuba.

-The Public Affairs Information Resource Center provides free internet access, and other information and educational programs for Cubans.
+The Public Affairs American Center provides free internet access, and other information and educational programs for Cubans.
 The U.S. Embassy is home to EducationUSA, a global program that promotes educational opportunities in the United States.
 PAS also supports the development of English language resources and instruction in Cuba.

 Public Affairs may be able to provide informational briefings for U.S. groups visiting Cuba on licensed trips and student groups.